Primary Care (Hope Drive)

 All of our pediatricians carry professional responsibilities outside of the pediatric office.
 Hence, your child's pediatrician may not be available every day of the week.
 We encourage parents to schedule appointments well in advance, increasing the likelihood that they will see the provider of their choice.
 We understand, however, that urgent problems arise.
 If your child's pediatrician is unavailable, we have additional urgent appointments set aside each day.
 These appointments are staffed by pediatric residents with direct supervision from one of the faculty pediatricians.
 In addition, evening and weekend appointments are available for urgent needs.

 Penn State Hershey Medical Center offers patients the ability to connect with their provider online by using a secure website called My Penn State Hershey Health.
 This online tool allows you to manage upcoming appointments, check test and lab results, communicate with your provider through secure messaging, and view or print health related documents from home.
 You can sign up during an appointment by providing an email address so staff can send you an invitation.
 Any child ages 14-17 will need to be present and give their written consent for you to view their health records, and patients over the age of 18 must manage their own site.
 You can learn more about the benefits of having a My Penn State Hershey Health account by clicking here.

 Telephone Advice and After Hours Care

-During daytime office hours, our office pediatric nurses are available to advise you about the care of your child, and contact your physician if needed.
+During daytime office hours, our registered pediatric nurses are available to advise you about the care of your child and contact your physician, if needed.
 Overnight and on weekends, pediatric nurses are also available to provide advice.
 You can reach our after hours nursing staff by calling 717-531-7300 and staying on the line to be transferred, or by calling our Careline directly at 717-531-6955.